VMware Cloud Director 10.2.1 | 14 JAN 2021 | Build 17444454 (installed build 17444397)

 When you create a Tanzu Kubernetes cluster by using the Kubernetes Container Clusters plug-in, you must select a Kubernetes version.
 Some of the versions in the drop-down menu are not compatible with the backing vSphere infrastructure.
 When you select an incompatible version, the cluster creation fails.

 Workaround: Delete the failed cluster record and retry with a compatible Tanzu Kubernetes version.
-For information on the incompatibilities between Tanzu Cubernetes and vSphere, see Supported Update Path.
+For information on the incompatibilities between Tanzu Kubernetes and vSphere, see Updating the vSphere with Tanzu Environment.

-- When you open the Virtual Machines list in a vApp and you enable the Multiselect option, the Actions menu is not available
+- When you open the Virtual Machines list in a vApp and you enable the Multiselect option, the Actions menu becomes unavailable

-When you open the Virtual Machines list in a vApp and you enable the Multiselect option, the Actions menu is not available.
+When you open the Virtual Machines list in a vApp and you enable the Multiselect option, the Actions menu becomes unavailable.
 You can select multiple virtual machines, but you cannot perform any action on them simultaneously.